wknoben/Dresden-Structure-Uncertainty/README.md

 The `.mat` file contains calibrated parameter sets for the four combinations of models and catchments, and Kling-Gupta Efficiency (Gupta et al., 2009) scores obtained for calibration and evaluation time periods for all four cases.

 ### Note on MARRMoT versions
-MARRMoT has been updated to version 2.x in 2022.
+MARRMoT has been updated to version 2.x in 2022 (Trotter et al., under review).
 One of the changes is inclusion of a dedicated calibration function contained within the main MARRMoT model class.
 To aid users of both the old (v1.x) and new (v2.x) versions, this repository contains example calibration code for both.
 Calibration results are unchanged between both MARRMoT versions.
 Overview: